-Revenue from our South Texas Family Residential Center was \$267.3 million in 2016.
+Revenue from our South Texas Family Residential Center was \$170.6 million in 2017 and \$267.3 million in 2016, reflecting the aforementioned amendment executed in October 2016 as discussed under Item 1, "Business - Business Development".
 The loss or further reduction in value of this contract would have a material adverse impact on our financial condition, results of operations, and cash flows.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations, or MD&A, - Results of Operations" for a further discussion regarding our contract at the South Texas Family Residential Center, and anticipated reduction in revenue in 2017 resulting from an amendment to this contract.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Results of Operations" for a further discussion regarding our contract at the

+South Texas Family Residential Center and the reduction in revenue in 2017 that resulted from the amendment to this contract.

-Approximately 6% of our total revenues for the year ended December 31, 2016 (\$113.4 million) was generated from the CDCR in facilities housing inmates outside the state of California, a decrease from \$170.5 million, or 10%, of our total revenues in 2015, and \$204.4 million, or 12% of our total revenues in 2014.
-Our management agreement with the CDCR, as well as the status of legal and legislative action contributing to the reduction in the state of California inmate populations, are more fully described hereafter in "MD&A - Results of Operations".
+Approximately 6% of our total revenues for the year ended December 31, 2017 (\$104.1 million) was generated from the CDCR in facilities housing inmates outside the state of California, a decrease from \$113.4 million, or 6%, of our total revenues in 2016, and \$170.5 million, or 10% of our total revenues in 2015.
+Our management agreement with the CDCR, as well as the status of legal and legislative action contributing to the reduction in the state of California inmate populations, are more fully described hereafter in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Results of Operations".